Skip to content

 How Consent Banners Destroy Your Analytics Data

 Since GDPR enforcement began in 2018, every European website that uses cookies must ask for consent before tracking.
-The intent was to protect user privacy.
+The consent banner was meant to protect user privacy.
 The side effect was to make web analytics deeply unreliable.

 The numbers: how much data consent banners cost

-The consent rejection rate varies by country, industry, and banner design, but the European average is approximately 35%.
-In privacy-conscious markets like Germany and the Netherlands, rejection rates can exceed 50%.
+The consent rejection rate varies by country, industry, and banner design, but the European average is approximately 55%.
+In privacy-conscious markets like Germany, rejection rates regularly exceed 65%.
+In the Netherlands, 60%.

 Approximate ranges based on industry reports and SealMetrics client data, 2025.